 Registered Staff Hours

-We also awarded this facility a favorable grade in nursing.
-This facility earned a grade of B in this category, which is one of our better grades.
-Our nursing rating analyzes many datapoints, however, the paramount consideration is the level of nurse hours per patient per week.
-This nursing home provides 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home Nebraska in this category.
+To complement its strong performance in other areas, we awarded this nursing home a grade of A+ for our inspections rating.
+There are a host of factors within this grade.
+Many of these subcategories relate to the quantity of nurse staffing.
+This nursing home averages 0.3 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Nebraska in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can generally be prevented by offering better nursing care, such as by having a system of moving patients more frequently.
+Pressure ulcers can many times be prevented by providing better nursing care, such as employing a protocol of moving a patient more frequently.

 Does this page answer your questions about Good Samaritan Society - Bloomfield?

 Adding to its fine assessment, this nursing home also received a superb short-term care score, with a grade of A-.
 In forming these short-term care grades, we quantify the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
 The objective is to devise a tool for sizing up the rehabilitation services of different nursing homes.
 Fortunately, it looks like this facility employs registered nurses.
 Not all facilities employs these types of nurses.
 On the other hand, according to the data they provided, they do not appear to employ physical therapists.
 Lastly, we considered the percentage of patients that ultimately were able to return home from this facility.
 We found that 0 percent of this nursing home's residents returned home.